Medmindz/.github/profile/README.md

 - **Custom PCB Design**: Designed using Altium.
 - **Enclosure Design**: Modeled and simulated using SOLIDWORKS.

+## Fall Detection Concepts

+Our fall detection algorithm is based on analyzing movement patterns and accelerations using the MPU6050 sensor.
+Here are the key concepts:

+- **Movement Indication**:
+  - Messages are sent to the HiveMQ server under the topic "Notifications" to indicate various movements.

+- **Fall Detection**:
+  - Falls are identified when the resultant acceleration drops near zero, then suddenly increases to a value higher than 1g, and finally decreases back to around 1g.

+- **Walking Detection**:
+  - Walking is identified when the longitudinal acceleration is about 1g, and the resultant acceleration has slightly higher values, approximately 1.1g.

+- **Getting Up Detection**:
+  - Getting up from the bed is detected when the longitudinal acceleration increases, and the turned angle approaches 90 degrees.

 ## Hardware Components

 - **MPU6050**: Gyroscope and accelerometer module for motion detection.